TeamAlpha5/AirViewer2/Program By Contract/Program by contract by Ravali Satla.md

 ```
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 **@ Invariant:**
--The condition "filePath!= null && filePath.length() > 0" must be true of a class .
+- The condition "filePath!= null && filePath.length() > 0" must be true of a class .

 **@pre-condition:**
-1.The condition "filePath!= null && filePath.length()" must be true before the constructor method can execute.
+- The condition "filePath!= null && filePath.length()" must be true before the constructor method can execute.
-2.The condition "header != null”, “header.length() > 0” must be true before the footerAddition(String header) method can execute.
+- The condition "header != null”, “header.length() > 0” must be true before the footerAddition(String header) method can execute.

 **@post-condition:**
--The condition "result == true" must be true when footerAddition(String header)  method finished executing.
+- The condition "result == true" must be true when footerAddition(String header)  method finished executing.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------